mlcommons/tiny/v0.1/README.md

 **Q:** Will accuracy be measured?

-**A:** Yes accuracy will be measure on the device under test.
+**A:** Yes accuracy will be measured on the device under test.
 This will ensure the validity of results in the closed division.
-In the open division accuracy must remain within a threshold  of the reference model.
+In the closed division the accuracy must remain within a threshold of the reference model.
 The threshold is defined by the benchmark.

+In the open division the accuracy is measured and reported but does not have to hit the threshold.
 ##

 **Q:** Do you require that submissions use TFLite for Micro/Mbed for the closed division?